 This Master’s is designed to focus on the reporting of the arts for those wishing to enter one of the fastest-growing areas of journalism.

-The MA Journalism (Digital) is designed to be innovative and forward-looking, and aims to prepare graduates for a career working at the forefront of the digital media revolution where expectations of speed, accuracy and quality are high.
+The new millennium has brought change to the global media landscape, and the majority of publications are now accessed online.
+The Journalism Digital MA aims to prepare graduates for a career working at the forefront of the digital media revolution where expectations of speed, accuracy, and quality are high.

-This Master’s is designed to offer the practical and theoretical training in journalism needed by those with an interest in science and environmental issues to communicate their subject to the public.
+There is growing demand for science journalists who can report on health and environment issues accurately and succinctly.
+This Master’s programme is designed to offer the practical and theoretical training needed for those wishing to communicate science and environmental issues to the public.

-MA Journalism (War and International Human Rights) focuses on the study of war reporting, international human rights and the role of journalism in conflict resolution.
+MA Journalism (War and International Human Rights) focuses on the study of war reporting and international human rights.
+It provides an opportunity to analyse the role of the news media and journalism in conflicts, peace efforts, and human rights.

-The MA Public Relations programme is designed to explore the role of PR counsel in commercial and not-for-profit organisations.
-There is an emphasis on theory and the ability to critically assess contemporary issues in communications.
+In today’s competitive marketplace, good PR and a solid reputation is key to a business’s survival and success.
+Lincoln’s MA Public Relations is designed to explore the role of PR in commercial and not-for-profit organisations, with an emphasis on theory and the ability to critically assess contemporary issues in communications.